|

 A right triangle or right-angled triangle, sometimes called an orthogonal triangle or rectangular triangle, is a triangle in which two sides are perpendicular, forming a right angle (1⁄4 turn or 90 degrees).

-Right Triangle Calculator | Find Missing Side and Angle
+Right Triangle Calculator - Find Any Side or Angle - Inch Calculator

 Right Triangle: Definition, Properties, Types, Formulas